Apr

 From service through to project manager and writer

-In 1996 I began working in a computer retailer and I took advantage of every training program offered by the manufacturers and repair companies available, thus giving me a good grounding in computer repair from a variety of sources.
+After selling a successful car detailing business in 1996, I began working for a major computer retailer and I took advantage of every training program offered by the manufacturers and repair companies, thus giving me a good grounding in computer repairs and servicing from a variety of sources.

-But sitting in a cold room staring at screens all day wasn’t where my heart was.
-To me technology is only as good as its ability to help people and this is done when it is easy to use.
-I couldn’t see the humour in the statements of other technicians that the problem was always the user: to me that was a cop-out for us not teaching them well, which I saw as our responsibility as a computer store.
+But sitting in a cold room staring at screens all day was not my idea of a career.
+To me technology is only as good as its ability to help people and this is only done when that technology is easy to use.
+I couldn’t see the humour, when other computer techs always blamed the person using the computer: to me that was a cop-out for us not teaching them well, isn’t that what we should have been doing?

-I decided to talk to local businesses near the store where I worked and found that without exception, they were frustrated by the lack of stock on hand at the store where I worked.
-Oh they bought their computers from us, but it was the consumables like the printer cartridges they needed on a regular basis that simply weren’t on the store shelves.
-Some of them were only a 2 minute walk from the store, yet they purchased cartridges from a store 15 minutes drive away!
+I decided to talk to local businesses near the store and found that, without exception, they were frustrated by the lack of stock on hand at the store.
+Oh they bought their computers from us, but it was the consumables like the printer cartridges, which they needed on a regular basis, that simply weren’t on the store shelves when they needed them.
+Some of them were only a 2 minute walk from our store, yet they purchased cartridges from a store 15-20 minutes drive away!

-I approached the management of my store about an idea to create a register of the local businesses, where their weekly and monthly needs would be placed on their individual system card in a filing system.
+I approached the management of my store about an idea to create a register of the local businesses, keeping track of their use of consumables and keeping the right stock on hand, using system cards in a simple filing system.
 By knowing their needs, we could order in bulk and pass the savings on to the local businesses.
 Everyone won!

-The stone wall I was met with was my first incling of how much we all hold onto rules at the risk of good reason.
+The stone wall that met me was my first inkling of how much we all hold onto rules at the risk of good reason.
 The answer was an unyielding NO.

 The Internet